Custom on the Rise: Trends in Cabinet Design

 Furniture is underappreciated.

 Every morning when you open your kitchen cabinets to make a cup of coffee, or when you pull out your dress to wear your favorite shirt, you utilize the convenience of cabinetry.
-If you have a well-designed, smoothly operating piece of furniture, you’ll probably not notice the process.
+If you have a well-designed, smoothly operating pieces of furniture, you’ll probably not notice the process.
 It is not until the furniture doesn’t work for you that you notice the hassle of a stuck door or creaking dresser drawer.
 So – it pays to invest in good, well-designed wood furniture.

 Yet often, when buying a piece of furniture, many of us don’t know where to start.
 So, for both the trendsetters and people just starting to consider upgrades in cabinetry, we’ve put together the latest trends in wood /cabinetry for the season (a thank you to Great Northern Cabinetry for statistics):